nmayorov/bounded-lsq/README.md

 python run_benchmarks.py
 ```

-The following example command run only bounded problems with custom tolerance settings and writes the result into file:
+The following example command run only bounded problems with custom tolerance settings and writes the result into a file:

 ```
 python run_benchmarks.py report.txt -b -ftol 1e-8 -gtol 1e-5
 ```

 For more information about this benchmarks read my [post](https://nmayorov.wordpress.com/2015/06/19/algorithm-benchmarks/).
-Note, that your results will be somewhat different to ones reported in the blog post, because I made small adjustments to algorithms (and will keep making them).
+Note, that your results will be somewhat different to ones reported in the blog post, because I made small adjustments to the algorithms (and will keep making them).